George Floyd protests could be most expensive civil disturbance in US history, experts say

 POLS FACE IRE OF 'DEFUND THE POLICE' FORCE, FROM SEATTLE TO NEW YORK CITY

-Thousands of people have demonstrated across the United States against Floyd's death, but in the early days, protests escalated into violence and vandalism in a number of cities at night.
+Thousands of people have peacefully demonstrated across the United States against Floyd's death, but in the early days, protests escalated into violence and vandalism in a number of cities at night.

 Prior to 2020, the costliest civil disorder event in U.S. was the 1992 Los Angeles riots, according to PCS, the insurance industry's primary source for compiling and reporting insured losses resulting from catastrophes, from hurricanes to wildfires.